CharlotteStiller/mid-bootcamp-project-classification/README.md

 1. **Exploring the data in SQL**
     - Files: Solutions_SQL- Classification.ipynb / Questions_SQL - Classification.md /
-    - Write queries to extract demographics and other characteristics of its customers
+    - Write queries to extract demographics and other characteristics of bank customers

 2.  **Logistic regression in Python**